 That used to be Pokhara's claim to fame.
-However, Pokhara just seems to grow & grow and Begnas Lake is seemingly taking over Pokhara's mantle as the relaxed lake side place to visit in Nepal, but still with those magnificent mountain views.
+However, Pokhara just seems to grow and grow, and Begnas Lake is seemingly taking over Pokhara's mantle as the relaxed lakeside place to visit in Nepal, still with those magnificent mountain views.

 You can enjoy a number of interesting, low-level day walks and discover a more rural Nepal that you wouldn't necessarily find in built up Pokhara.

-And, just like Pokhara you can of course rent a boat and enjoy a paddle on the lake beneath the Himalayas.
+And, just like in Pokhara, you can, of course, rent a boat and enjoy a paddle on the lake beneath the Himalayas.

 Although Begnas has seen some development in recent years, don't expect to find lots of bars and cafes.
 That's not what Begnas is about; for that, you have Pokhara.